-You have difficulty with the changes of season or with the fall in particular?
+You have difficulty with seasonal changes or with autumn in particular?

-Seasonal depression, also known as seasonal affective disorder, is a type of depression that occurs in late fall or early winter.
-It is most likely caused by a lack of sunlight at these times of the year, and fades with the onset of spring and summer.
-It is not only characterized by slightly lower morale in the winter, but rather by real signs of depression.
-Sadness, fatigue, irritability, need for more sleep, loss of interest, etc.rêt, etc.
+Seasonal depression, also called seasonal affective disorder, is a type of depression that occurs in late fall or early winter.
+It is most likely caused by the lack of sunshine at these times of the year, and fades with the onset of spring and summer.
+It is not only characterized by a little lower morale in winter, but rather by real signs of depression.
+Sadness, fatigue, irritability, need for more sleep, loss of interest, etc.

-There is a way to prevent, or at least lessen, the impact of seasonal changes on those affected by them..
+There is a way to prevent, or at least lessen the impact of seasonal changes on those who are affected by them.

 1. Be active for 30 minutes every day.
-After only 20 minutes of sustained effort, you notice a marked increase in the secretion of endorphin, the hormone that makes you feel B.I.E.N.⠀
+After only 20 minutes of sustained effort, we notice a marked increase in the secretion of endorphin, the hormone that makes you feel G.I.E.N.⠀

 2. Get some fresh air.
 Even if it is cooler, the body needs to breathe clean air at least once a day.⠀

 3. Start your mornings with a light therapy session.
-These benefits have been demonstrated, so why hesitate?
-It consists of the use of a special lamp equipped with a UV filter ultraviolet light, which projects the right amount of light, quite intense.
-To treat depression, you need light from 5,000 to 10,000 lux; lux is the unit of light intensity.
+These benefits are proven, so why hesitate?
+It consists of the use of a special lamp equipped with a UV filter (ultraviolet light), which projects the right amount of light, intense enough.
+To treat depression, you need a light of 5,000 to 10,000 lux (lux is the unit of measurement for light intensity).
 Daily use of 30 to 60 minutes per day is recommended.
-And it is suggested to start its use quite early, late September, early October, when the days are getting shorter.rcissent.
+And it is suggested to start its use quite early, end of September, beginning of October, when the days get shorter.

-4. Supplement yourself withvitamin D. see previous article For those who are "against the pills", know that vitamin D will not bring any secondary symptoms unlike drugs.
-In addition, the deficiencies are P.R.O.U.V.É.E.S.
-Refusing to take vitamin D in North America rather shows denial or innocence in the face of this subject ....⠀
+4. Supplement yourself withvitamin D. (see previous article) For those who are ''against the pills'', know that vitamin D will not bring any secondary symptoms unlike drugs.
+In addition, deficiencies are P.R.O.U.V.E.S.
+Refusing to take vitamin D in North America rather demonstrates denial or innocence in the face of this subject...⠀

-5. Get a little more sleep.
+5. Sleep slightly more.
 Our body follows the rhythm of the sun.
-Less sun, less waking time.⠀
+Less sun = less awake time.⠀

 6. Continue social activities.
-In summer, there are more invitations and more frequent events, which allows us to take our mind off things.
+In summer, the invitations are more numerous and the events more frequent, which allows us to change our minds.
 While respecting COVID recommendations, continue to see your loved ones every week.
-Social life is essential for managing stress.⠀⠀
+Social life is essential for stress management.⠀⠀

-7. Eat the foods of the fall harvest.
-Orange vegetables are rich in beta-carotene, a precursor of vitamin A; One of the best natural anti-inflammatory drugs.⠀
+7. Eat fall harvest foods.
+Orange vegetables are rich in beta-carotene, precursor of vitamin A; One of the best natural anti-inflammatories.⠀

 9. Practice gratitude.
-Start each day with general gratitude and end your days remembering something you are proud to have accomplished today.
-Great ways to start and end the day, positively.
+Start each day with general gratitude and end your days by remembering something you are proud to have accomplished today.
+Good ways to start and end the day, positively.

 Article written by Émilie Riendeau